hphelion/documentation/cli.windows.reference.md

 Creates a new security group rule affecting the TCP protocol from port 80 to 84, and assigns it to SecurityGroup 2133.

 ##Allocate-IP## {#Allocate}
-Requests a new Floating IP and adds to your IP pool
+Requests a new Floating IP and adds to your IP pool.

 ### Syntax###
 allocate-ip